THANKS FOR LISTENING WORLD!

 No. It's just Popeye in general.

-All right, this brings us to our rating.
+All right, this brings us to Our Rating.
 So Jason, on a scale of one to five, cans of spinach, what do you give 'Popeye?'

 Jason: